List of all articles

 If you become unable to login to WordPress, you can manually edit the associated database to fix the problem.

-This topic explains how to move a WordPress installation to a new location (URL) under the same domain name.
+This topic explains how to move a WordPress installation to a new location (URL) on our servers.

 If your WordPress multisite setup redirects to “wp-signup.php”, it indicates that there’s something wrong with your multisite setup.